A Glossary Of Cooking And Barbecue Lingo

 Marbling.
 The thin lace work of fat within a muscle as opposed to the thick layers of fat on top of a muscle.
 The more marbling, the more tender, juicy, and flavorful the meat.
 USDA meat grades for beef are largely dependent on marbling.

 Marinade.
 A liquid to soak the meat in.
 Similar to a brine, but with much less salt and more acid and oil.
 Here's an article with more on marinades.

-Meat.
+Muscle.
 Muscle cells are long skinny tubes called fibers.
+Fibers are mostly proteins and water surrounded by connective tissue.
 Bundles of fibers are called sheaths.
-Bundles of sheathes are called muscle.
-Muscle and organs are called meat.
-Fibers are mostly proteins and water surrounded by connective tissue.
+Bundles of sheaths are called muscle.
 Read more in my article on meat science.

 Meatatarian.
 People who eat only meat.

 Meat glue.
 Ahhh, the wonders of food science.
 Meat glue, known in scientific circles as transglutaminase (TG), is an enzyme that can bond proteins like glue.
 It can be used to take bits of chicken and turn them into chicken chunks that look like whole muscle meat, take chunks of meat and glue them into a loaf of turkey breast, make boneless ham loaf, faux crab meat made from pollack fish called surimi, bind sausages, and even turn two skinny steaks into a thick steak.
 TG plays a role in blood clotting and can be extracted from animal blood.
 There has been some horribly uninformed yellow journalism surrounding TG.
 It is a natural product and really nothing to freak about.

 Meateor.
 A pork butt or beef brisket so dark it looks like it came from outer space.